-- 1. Data come from a random sample or random process. - 2.
-All expected counts are $\geq$ 5.
-(Make sure to calculate expected counts!)
+- 1. Independence: Data come from a random sample or random process.
+If sampling without replacement, check that the sample size is less than 10% of the population size. - 2.
+Expected counts: All expected counts are $\geq 5$ .

 Calculate: Calculate the $\chi^2$ -statistic, df, and p-value.